AllenAbra/NewRepository/_posts/2023-08-21-GitHub_Pages_Tangibles.md

 comments: true
 layout: post
 title: Review Ticket
-description: Example Review Ticket!!!
-This will help us communicate results.
+description: This is description of what I have accomplished this week.
 type: tangibles
 courses: { compsci: {week: 1} }
 ---